ArnaudDarre/portfolio/_projects/freedom-on-the-internet.md

 # info
 title: Freedom on the Internet
 subtitle: A book on Internet Censorship
-body: This book explores how censorship, weather applied automatically by the author, or carried out by countries and organisation
+body: This book explores how censorship, weather applied automatically by the author, or carried out by countries and organisation affect the web and our daily lives.
 category: Editorial

 # meta